 Kyle Skogman to Retire From UFG Board Following 2023 Annual Meeting

-/EIN News/ -- CEDAR RAPIDS, Iowa, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- United Fire Group Inc. (Nasdaq: UFCS) (UFG) announced today that Kyle D. Skogman will retire from its board of directors following the company’s annual meeting of shareholders on May 17, 2023.
+CEDAR RAPIDS, Iowa, Jan.
+20, 2023 (GLOBE NEWSWIRE) -- United Fire Group Inc. UFCS (UFG) announced today that Kyle D. Skogman will retire from its board of directors following the company's annual meeting of shareholders on May 17, 2023.

 Skogman has served on the UFG board of directors since 2000 and was appointed vice chairman in 2021.
 His retirement is in compliance with UFG's bylaws, which state that "every director shall submit his or her resignation no later than the first day of February after the director attains age 72."